pulumi/terraform-provider-google-beta/website/docs/r/cloud_run_service.html.markdown

   may be set by external tools to store and retrieve arbitrary metadata.
 More
   info: http://kubernetes.io/docs/user-guide/annotations
   **Note**: The Cloud Run API may add additional annotations that were not provided in your config.
-  If terraform plan shows a diff where a server-side annotation is added, you can add it to your config or apply the lifecycle.ignore_changes rule to the metadata.0.annotations field.
+  If the provider plan shows a diff where a server-side annotation is added, you can add it to your config or apply the lifecycle.ignore_changes rule to the metadata.0.annotations field.

 * `name` -